Resource Management Act 1991

 You could also call this:

-You can use a copy of a policy statement or plan as evidence in legal proceedings.
-This copy needs to be certified as a true copy by the main administrative officer or another authorised officer of the local authority involved.
-When certified, this copy is just as valid as evidence as the original document.
+If you need to show a policy statement or plan in court, you can use a certified copy.
+This copy must be certified by the main officer or another authorised officer of your local council.
+The certified copy is accepted as evidence in the same way as the original document.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 277: Hearings and evidence generally to be public
+277: Hearings and evidence generally to be public, or

 Part 11 Environment Court